TheLaari/TheLaari/README.md

 -OOP with Java, .NET and Smalltalk

--Requirements Engineering and System Design with UML
+-Requirements Engineering and System Design with UML2.5

 -UI/UX research, design and wireframing